-Once the ERC has endorsed the final list of countries to receive funding, and has determined the funding envelopes for each country, the application process for a UFE grant is similar to that of a CERF Rapid Response (RR) window request.
+Once the ERC has endorsed a final list of countries and allocation amounts, the application process for a UFE grant is similar to that of a CERF Rapid Response (RR) window request.

-The RC/HCs confirm their commitment to lead the prioritization process in consultation with in-country humanitarian partners.
-This includes convening multi-stakeholder discussions to develop final allocation strategies with funding breakdowns by agency and sector.
+The Resident Coordinator/Humanitarian Coordinators (RC/HC) in the selected countries confirm their commitment to lead the prioritization process in consultation with in-country humanitarian partners.
+This includes convening multi-stakeholder discussions to develop final allocation strategies with funding breakdowns by agency and sector (see also CERF's Guidance for Humanitarian/Resident Coordinators).